 Further help and advice on Dementia

-The best source of information of dementia can be found at The Alzheimer's Disease Society, Gordon House, 10 Greencoat Place, London SW1P 1PH.
-The Helpline phone number is 0845 300 0336, or why not email them.
+The best source of information on dementia can be found at The Alzheimer's Society, Devon House, 58 St Katharines Way, London E1W 1LB.
+The helpline phone number is 0300 222 1122.
 The Society will be able to provide you with information about dementia, local services and relative support groups.

 What is Dementia?

-Dementia is a general term used to cover a number of diseases.
-The vast majority of people who develop these diseases are elderly but it may start for some people in their middle years.
+Dementia is a general term used to cover a number of conditions.
+The vast majority of people who develop these are elderly but it may start for some people in their middle years.
 There are two main types of dementia.
 Alzheimer's Disease accounts for 60% of all cases.
 Multi-Infarct Dementia, which accounts for 20% of cases and is caused by a series of small strokes to the brain.
-Each series of strokes causes a sudden deterioration.
+Each series of strokes causes sudden deterioration.
 The progress of Alzheimer's is more gradual.
-Other types of dementia are Pick's Dementia, Huntington's Disease, Crutz-feldt-Jacob Disease and Parkinson's Disease.
+Other types of dementia are Pick's Dementia, Huntington's Disease, Creutzfeldt-Jacob Disease and Parkinson's Disease.

 What do these diseases do?